acarrasco/about/book_reviews.md

 # Alejandro's book reviews

-Here are some reviews for books related with our craft.
+Here are some reviews for books related to our craft.
 Maybe I can encourage you to read (or skip) some.

 ## Software Engineering